illus10nist/opercredits/README.md

 Open http://localhost:8000 in your browser.

+### Offline-friendly front-end

+The UI now defaults to an **offline mode** so it can run without external CDN access (common in secure enterprise labs):

+- PDF viewing automatically falls back to server-rendered images instead of loading PDF.js from a CDN.
+- The email "LLM" uses the built-in template generator unless you explicitly allow loading Transformers.js from the network.

+To opt back into CDN assets when your environment allows it, either:

+1. Update `window.DocChaseConfig` in `frontend/index.html` to set `enableCdn: true` for `pdf` and/or `transformers`; **or**
+2. From the browser console run `localStorage.setItem('docchat:pdfCdn', '1')` and/or `localStorage.setItem('docchat:transformersCdn', '1')`, then refresh.

 ## Using Google Document AI (optional)
 Set these env vars and switch the extractor to `docai` (see `backend/app.py`):
 - `GCP_PROJECT_ID`